Prompt Optimization

 Aggressive

 Larger, more experimental changes.
-May find significantly better prompts but could also produce inconsistent results.- Prompts with low baseline scores
+May find significantly better prompts but requires more iterations.- Prompts with low baseline scores

 - Exploring new approaches